+APN: Advanced

+User Name:

+Password:

+Phone Number:

+Initialization String:

+PIN:

 APN Specify the APN required by your internet provider to access their network.
 See the internet provider documentation for more information.
 User Name Specify the name required by your internet provider to access their network.

-Password Specify the password required by your internet provider to access their wireless network.

-Phone Number Specify the phone number provided by your service provider to access their your wireless modem.

-Field Format: Probably similar to \99\\\1#

-Initialization String Specify the initialization string required by your internet service provider for
+Password Specify the password required by your internet provider to access their network.
+Phone Number Specify the phone number provided by your service provider to access their wireless network.
+Field Format: Probably similar to 991# Initialization String Specify the initialization string required by your internet service provider for your wireless modem.

-PIN

-If you have locked your SIM using a PIN, you must enter this PIN here in order to allow the IOLAN to access it.
+PIN If you have locked your SIM using a PIN, you must enter this PIN here in order to allow the IOLAN to access it.
 If you have never locked your SIM card, leave this field blank.
 You can enter up to 8 digits for the PIN.